frontend-mafia/legolize/readme.md

 To get a scaffolding project that uses this, go to [legolize-base](https://bitbucket.org/meniga/legolize-base) and [legolize-legos](https://bitbucket.org/meniga/legolize-legos)

-To view implementation and documentation for usage of the Lego's visit [http://meniga.bitbucket.org/](http://meniga.bitbucket.org/)
+Visit [http://meniga.bitbucket.org/](http://meniga.bitbucket.org/) for usage of the Lego's

 # How to install